 |August 2020||Data Collection for Academic year 2020/21 begins|

-As part of the consultation we would like providers to consider the proposal of making the return via Student record system.
-Full details of the proposal and reasons behind the change are available in the Medical school assessment data collection – consultation paper:
+As part of the consultation we wanted providers to consider the proposal of making the return via Student record system.
+Full details of the proposal and reasons behind the change are available in the Medical school assessment data collection – consultation paper: Download Medical school assessment data collection - consultation paper

 12 June 2019: Manchester workshop